 Subcommittee members who are not members of the parent committee must sign a non-disclosure agreement and gratuitous services agreement form upon appointment.
-Federally registered lobbyists are ineligible to serve on a subcommittee.
-Former lobbyists are eligible to serve two years after their deregistration.

 A subcommittee member's term of service will expire when the tasking is completed.
 Subcommittee members will reflect balanced viewpoints on the subject matter.
 All subcommittee discussions and materials, including briefings, outlines, and reports, are considered pre-decisional working drafts and shall not be publicly available.
 Once the tasking has been examined by a subcommittee, the subcommittee must present its work to the CISA Cybersecurity Advisory Committee for full deliberation and discussion.
 Reports and other materials presented to the parent committee must be publicly available.